 We have the right to pay your investment back to you before the stated maturity of your investment.
 If we do, you may not be able to reinvest the proceeds at comparable rates and you will stop earning interest on your investment.

 At any time, we may redeem all or a portion of the outstanding Notes purchased by you prior to their maturity.
 In the event we redeem any part or all of your Notes early, you would have the risk of reinvesting the proceeds at the then-current market rates, which may be higher or lower.

 We are an “emerging growth company” under the federal securities laws and are subject to reduced public company reporting requirements.

-In April 2012, President Obama signed into law the Jumpstart Our Business Startups Act, or the JOBS Act.
-We are an “emerging growth company,” as defined in the JOBS Act, and are eligible to take advantage of certain exemptions from, or reduced disclosure obligations relating to, various reporting requirements that are normally applicable to public companies.
+We are an “emerging growth company” as defined in the Jumpstart Our Business Startups Act, or the JOBS Act, and are eligible to take advantage of certain exemptions from, or reduced disclosure obligations relating to, various reporting requirements that are normally applicable to public companies.